 - No FAQs found

 Question 2.
-Why isn’t whole exome sequencing (WES) used for patients with epilepsy?
+Why isn’t whole exome sequencing (WES) preferred for patients with epilepsy?

-Question 3.
-When is it appropriate to order a chromosomal microarray test for a patient with epilepsy?

 Question 4.
+When is it appropriate to order CMA for epilepsy?

-What are the technical specifications of the chromosomal microarray test offered by Quest Diagnostics?
+Question 5.
+What are the technical specifications of the chromosomal microarray test offered by Quest Diagnostics®?

-The CMA test offered by Quest Diagnostics (Chromosomal Microarray, Postnatal, ClariSure® Oligo-SNP [test code 16478]) detects duplications at a threshold of 200 kb and deletions at a threshold of 50 kb.
-The array consists of almost 2.7 million probes including ~1.9 million copy number probes and ~750,000 single nucleotide polymorphism probes.
-The array is enriched for probes that target dosage-sensitive genes known to result in phenotypes consistent with GDD, ID, MCA, and ASD.
-These specifications exceed ACMG recommendations to detect CNVs smaller than 400 kb in regions of known clinical relevance.3 The genes covered encompass 100% of the ICCG constitutional genes, cancer genes, and X-linked OMIM morbid genes.
-Ninety-eight percent (98%) of 2,640 OMIM morbid genes and 96% of 36,121 RefSeq genes are also covered.
+The CMA test offered by Quest Diagnostics (Chromosomal Microarray, Postnatal, ClariSure® Oligo-SNP [test code 16478]) detects duplications larger than 200 kb and deletions larger than 50 kb.
+The array consists of almost 2.7 million probes, including ~1.9 million copy-number probes and ~750,000 single-nucleotide polymorphism probes.
+The array is enriched for probes that target dosage-sensitive genes known to result in phenotypes consistent with global developmental delay, intellectual disability, multiple congenital anomalies, and autism spectrum disorder.
+These specifications exceed ACMGG recommendations to detect CNVs smaller than 400 kb in regions of known clinical relevance.3 The genes covered encompass 100% of the ICCG constitutional genes, cancer genes, and X-linked OMIM morbid genes.
+The assay also covers 98% of the 2,640 OMIM morbid genes and 96% of the 36,121 RefSeq genes.
 The assay has a 99% analytical sensitivity for CNVs >400 kb in the regions covered and a false-positive rate of <1% per CNV call.

 Question 6.
-What are the technical specifications and limitations of the next-generation sequencing tests offered by Athena Diagnostics?
+What are the technical specifications and limitations of the NGS tests offered by Athena Diagnostics®?

-The Epilepsy Advanced Sequencing Evaluation panels offered by Athena Diagnostics sequence more than 2,400 exonic regions, including the coding exons and flanking splice junctions, of 141 epilepsy-related genes.
-Overall mean coverage depth, excluding duplicate fragments, is ~150X.
+The Epilepsy Advanced Sequencing and CNV Evaluation panels offered by Athena Diagnostics sequence more than 4,000 exonic regions, including the coding exons and flanking splice junctions, of 234 epilepsy-related genes.
+Overall mean coverage depth, excluding duplicate fragments, is >900X.
 Generally, 99% of regions sequenced have a mean coverage depth of ≥30X, and 98% of regions sequenced have an overall minimum coverage depth of ≥20X.
 Sanger sequencing is used to compensate for low coverage in regions having known mutations.
 The analytical sensitivity of NGS is >99% relative to Sanger sequencing.